iamrazes/ArtStore/README.md

-This is my college final project on the second semester on developing a web programming<br>
+This is my college final project on the second semester on developing a website<br>

 #About this project<br>
 This project is a simple php local website with basic register and login<br>